 Has this got you thinking?

-Fiona Humberstone is an expert contributor to Marketing Donut and managing director of Flourish.
+Fiona Humberstone is an expert contributor to Marketing Donut and runs her own creative consultancy.